Myanmar: Early city-states

-Around the second century BCE the first-known city-states emerged in central Myanmar.
-The city-states were founded as part of the southward migration by the Tibeto-Burman-speaking Pyu people, the earliest inhabitants of Myanmar of whom records are extant, from present-day Yunnan.
+Around the 2nd century BCE, the first-known city-states emerged in central Myanmar.
+These city-states were founded as part of the southward migration by the Tibeto-Burman-speaking Pyu people from present-day Yunnan.
 The Pyu culture was heavily influenced by trade with India, importing Buddhism as well as other cultural, architectural and political concepts, which would have an enduring influence on later Burmese culture and political organisation.

 By the 9th century, several city-states had sprouted across the land: the Pyu in the central dry zone, Mon along the southern coastline and Arakanese along the western littoral.
 The balance was upset when the Pyu came under repeated attacks from Nanzhao between the 750s and the 830s.
-In the mid-to-late 9th century the Bamar people founded a small settlement at Bagan.
+In the mid-to-late 9th century, the Bamar people founded a small settlement at Bagan.
 It was one of several competing city-states until the late 10th century, when it grew in authority and grandeur.